 - College-level coursework and student services can help you decide what you want to do in the future.

 How does the dual-enrollment program work?

 - HACC's Office of College Pathways suggests course offerings.
 It approves courses that have maximum transferability to post-secondary institutions.

 - HACC faculty members teach the courses.

 - Classes consist of dual-enrollment students and traditional HACC college students.

 - You will need to apply for the Dual-Enrollment program and pay the required tuition and fees.

 Am I eligible for dual enrollment?

 Your high school must recommend you for the program.
 You must also meet course prerequisites through HACC's placement testing program.

-For more information, please contact the College Pathways Coordinator at the HACC campus closest to your high school between 8:00 AM and 4:30 PM, Monday through Friday.
+Please contact the College Pathways Coordinator at the HACC campus closest to your high school.
+You can find more information by calling between 8 a.m. and 4:30 p.m., Monday through Friday.